dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 So if we go back to our METplus run, we can first take a look at the log output to find our output directory.

 (*Type vim /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/logs/metplus_log_20220309104212*)

 When we scroll down the output directory is listed here after the -outdir flag in our GRID_STAT call.

 (*Type ls /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat*)

 Looking inside this directory we see that we have all 12 expected files.
 Finally, we can make a distance map image by using the plot data plane tool in MET.
 So first we need to take a look at the pairs.nc file so that we can get the name of the variable we want to apply for our distance map.

 (*Type ncdump /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat/grid_stat_FV3_core_lsm1_010000L_20190521_010000V.pairs.nc | more*)

 The OBS_DMAP_le235_channel_13_brightness_temperature_all_all_FULL( lat, lon) variable is specified here and it's in two dimensions.
-Exiting out of this file (*Type ???exit out*)
+Exiting out of this file.

+(*Type ???exit out*)

 We can now call plot_data_plane, using plot_data_plane.
 And then we specify